-Chemomab Ltd. is a clinical-stage biopharmaceutical company, focusing on discovery and development of innovative therapeutics for fibrosis-related diseases with large unmet need.
+Chemomab is a clinical stage biotechnology company discovering and developing innovative therapeutics for fibro-inflammatory diseases with high unmet need.

 Adi Mor, PhD